jamesshore/simplebuild/README.md

 Creating Modules
 ------

-For now, the easiest way to create a module is to copy one of the existing examples:
+For now, the easiest way to create a Simplebuild module is to copy one of the existing examples:

 * Examples of task modules are in the [tasks/](tasks/) directory.